 The commandment to honor one’s parents is the fifth of the Ten Commandments (Exodus 20:12).
 Rabbinic sources describe the commandment as on par with revering God: just as we acknowledge the gifts that God gives us, we must also show gratitude for the gift of life that our parents gave us.

-Biblical books are filled with reassurances from God and prophets that hopeful futures lie ahead.
-Later works throughout the Jewish textual tradition offer guidance on turning despair into hope, analyze the relationship between hope, trust, and fear, and provide language for expressing hope through prayer.
+Biblical books are filled with reassurances from God and the prophets that a hopeful future lies ahead.
+Later Jewish texts offer guidance on how to turn despair into hope, analyze the relationship between hope, trust, and fear, and provide language for expressing hope through prayer.

 While joy itself can be a form of serving God, in some instances, it can also be a human response to divine action or of being close to God.
 It may also be a divine response to humanity's fulfillment of God's will.
 The Torah also commands Jews to rejoice in some contexts.